Back to Connecticut

 Who It Names or Affects

-• Individuals who are eligible to receive unemployment benefits and have dependents living in the same household.
+• Individuals who are eligible to receive unemployment benefits for a specific week.

 Terms To Know